 Mitochondria are extremely complex little organelles and each one requires over 1,400 genes to create it.
 Our genes are like the blueprints of our body, dictating exactly how we will be made and how we function.

-Mitochondrial disease (mito) is due to a fault in one or more of the genes that make up the mitochondria.
-This means a hiccup will occur in the production of mitochondria from the time of conception.
+Mitochondrial disease (mito) is due to a change in one or more of the genes that make up the mitochondria.
+This means a fault will occur in either the production or function of mitochondria from the time of conception.
 As the foetus grows, some mitochondria can divide and grow as normal whilst others will divide and grow abnormally.